MusicWeb International One of the most grown-up review sites around 2024

 Weiss, Manfred (1935-2023) was a German composer who wrote a cello concerto in 1984.

 Weiss, Matthew (aka Pranakasha Matt) (b.1966) is an American composer, cellist and violinist who wrote a cello concerto and premiered it in 2022.
-The first movement may be heard on YouTube.
-He also wrote a Fantasy for cello and orchestra in 2019.
+This may be heard on YouTube via the composer's website.
+He also wrote a Fantasy for cello and orchestra in 2019 which was originally the second movement of the concerto.
+This may be heard on YouTube played by Chris Worswick.

 Welleba, Leopold (1878-1953) was an Austrian composer and painter who wrote a concerto for cello and orchestra.

-Wellejus, Henning (1919-2002) was a Danish composer who wrote a cello concerto in 1978 that has been recorded by Morten Zeuthen for Dacapo.
+Wellejus, Henning (1919-2002) was a Danish composer who wrote a cello concerto in 1978.
+This has been recorded by Morten Zeuthen for Dacapo and may be heard on YouTube.

 Wen, Deqing (b.1958) is a Chinese-Swiss composer who wrote a cello concerto called Shanghai Prelude in 2015 that has been recorded by Bruno Weinmeister for Naxos.